jberkenbilt/qfs/README.md

 qfs subcommand [options]
 ```

-* All options can be `-opt` or `--opt`
 * All dates and times options are local times represented as `yyyy-mm-dd[_hh:mm:ss[.sss]]`.
 * Some commands accept filtering options:
-  * One or more filters (see [Filters](#filters) may be given with `-filter` or `-filter-prune`.
+  * One or more filters (see [Filters](#filters) may be given with `--filter` or `--filter-prune`.
     When multiple filters are given, a file must be included by all of them to be included.
   * Explicit rules create a dynamic filter.
 If any dynamic rules are given, the single dynamic
     filter is used alongside any explicit filters.
   * These arguments are allowed wherever _filter options_ appears
-    * `-filter f` -- specify a filter file
+    * `--filter f` -- specify a filter file
-    * `-filter-prune f` -- specify a filter file from which only prune and junk directives are read
+    * `--filter-prune f` -- specify a filter file from which only prune and junk directives are read
-    * `-include x` -- add an include directive to the dynamic filter
+    * `--include x` -- add an include directive to the dynamic filter
-    * `-exclude x` -- add an exclude directive to the dynamic filter
+    * `--exclude x` -- add an exclude directive to the dynamic filter
-    * `-prune x` -- add a prune directive to the dynamic filter
+    * `--prune x` -- add a prune directive to the dynamic filter
-    * `-junk x` -- add a junk directive to the dynamic filter
+    * `--junk x` -- add a junk directive to the dynamic filter
     * Options that only apply when scanning a file system (not a database):
-      * `-cleanup` -- remove any plain file that is classified as junk by any of the filters
+      * `--cleanup` -- remove any plain file that is classified as junk by any of the filters
-      * `-xdev` -- don't cross device boundaries
+      * `--xdev` -- don't cross device boundaries
 * All commands that operate on the repository look for a directory called `.qfs` in the current
-  directory and accept `-top path` to specify a different top-level directory of the repository.
+  directory and accept `--top path` to specify a different top-level directory of the repository.

 ## qfs Subcommands